 As outlined in the risks and impacts table above, there are risks that are common to all activities, such as exclusion of certain ethnic minorities, communities, or vulnerable households; security risks to project workers (including landmines); SEA/SH risks; lack of stakeholder engagement and grievance management; and increased risk of COVID-19 transmission.
 Mitigation measures for these risks applicable to all project activities are outlined in Table 6.
-Table 7 covers mitigation measures for risks specific to activities under 3.2 activities on Support to Farming Communities.
-Table 8 and 9 cover mitigation measures for risks specific construction activities under Component 4, for the planning stage and the construction stages.
+Table 7 covers mitigation measures for risks specific to Support to Farming Communities.
+Table 8 and 9 cover mitigation measures for risks specific construction activities, for the planning stage and the construction stages.